shadowbq/robust-atd/README.md

 Robust ATD CLI tools
 ================

-"Robust" is a set of tools to leverage the HTTPS REST API of the Intel Security ATD 3.x appliance.
+"Robust" is a set of tools to leverage the HTTPS REST API of the [Intel Security Advanced Threat Detection](http://www.mcafee.com/us/products/advanced-threat-defense.aspx) 3.x appliance.

 ## Important

 This is *not a supported or official application of Intel Security*.
-This work is based off of publicly available published documentation for integrating with the ATD REST API.
+This work is based off of publicly available published documentation for integrating with the ATD REST API 3.x.

+API Documentation is available here. https://kc.mcafee.com/resources/sites/MCAFEE/content/live/PRODUCT_DOCUMENTATION/25000/PD25810/en_US/ATD_344_API_Reference_Guide_revA_en_us.pdf

 A modified Fork of `atdcli.py` (Carlos Munoz - 2014) is also included.